bgaillard/bgaillard.github.io/_posts/2025-10-05-you-have-mail.md

 No matter the method used we need a TLS certificate to encrypt the communications and be sure both our credentials used during the authentication phase and the emails are not sent in cleartext over the network.

-As we'll expose our `imap4d` server only on `localhost` I propose to create our own self-signed TLS certificate, the advantage is that it's very easy and quick to do it.
+Since the `imap4d` server will only be exposed on localhost, I recommend creating a self-signed TLS certificate.
+This approach is both simple and efficient.

 Here is how to do it with [`mkcert`](https://github.com/FiloSottile/mkcert).